jneate/spring-modulith-test1/README.md

 **POST** `/countries`

-Creates a new country with validation status set to `false`.
+Creates a new country and triggers asynchronous validation.

 **Request Body:**
 ```json